 This does not preclude the use of languages other than English for the delivery and/or assessment of a program of learning for individual units or leading to a qualification provided that the level of English language proficiency is appropriate for the intended use of the qualification.

-Sufficient information must be provided on a testamur and Statement of Attainment and to ensure that the documentation is able to be authenticated and to reduce fraudulent copying and use.
+Sufficient information must be provided on a testamur and SOA to ensure that the documentation is able to be authenticated and to reduce fraudulent copying and use.
 More information on how to protect your certification from fraud is available in Clauses 3.1‑3.4 of TAC's Users' Guide.

 RTOs may customise certification documentation to meet their needs, provided all required information is recorded.